1. Improve your energy efficiency

 LED bulbs last up to ten times longer than compact fluorescents and far longer than typical incandescents.
 They are available in a range of watts, colours, bases and shapes, with dimmable controls, each having specific uses in various application areas.
 See our guide to light bulbs.

-3. Choose a Greener Tariff
+3. Choose a renewable energy provider

 Both new and replacement boilers must, by law, be high-efficiency condensing boilers in the UK.
 These can reduce CO2 emissions by up to 30% and heating bills by 40% compared to old-style conventional boilers.

-5. Look at installing solar panels
+5. Consider installing solar PV panels or a heat pump